-Transitioning a front yard from the standard American flat patch of obsessively produced green into something more waterwise (and less fertilizer intensive) is a trend among many suburban homeowners.
-(And I couldn’t be happier to support a lawn free front yard meadow!).
-Drought, oil costs, and climate change are fueling the desire for change but many homeowners struggle to imagine something new and different.
-This suburban front yard meadow is full of ideas, plants and design advice from landscape professionals who created a beautiful but alternative front garden.
+Transitioning a front yard from the standard American flat patch of obsessively produced green lawn into something more waterwise (and less fertilizer intensive) is a smart trend among many suburban homeowners.
+(And I couldn’t be happier to support a lawn-free front yard meadow conversion!).
+Drought, oil costs, and climate change are fueling the desire for change, but many homeowners struggle to imagine something new and different.
+This suburban front yard meadow and sedum lawn is full of ideas, plants, and design advice from landscape professionals who created a beautiful grass-free alternative to the typical suburban front garden.

-Use these ideas to create your own low maintence and inventive front garden (or backyard meadow!).
+Use these ideas to create your own low-maintenance and inventive front garden (or backyard meadow!).

 “We also pinched the width of the walkway in the center so that it kind of slows you down in your journey from the sidewalk to the front door.
 It makes your take in the garden and walk is a little more interesting.”